A “New Climate Federalism”?

-A group of scholars have proposed a revitalization of fiscal federalism as a way to respond to the coronavirus pandemic.
+A group of scholars explore how federalism has complicated the U.S. response to the coronavirus pandemic.
 Read more here.

 1847 to 1859